VLF Transmitter Cutler: Antenna

-The extensive antenna system consists of two separate identical umbrella antenna arrays, designated the “north array” and the “south array”.
-Each array consists of a ring of 13 tall metal masts connected at the top by a network of horizontal cables.
-The cables form six diamond-shaped "panels" radiating from the central tower in a hexagonal pattern shaped like a snowflake.
-The two arrays normally operate together as one antenna, but each is designed to function independently to allow maintenance on the other array.
-The central tower of each antenna system is 304 m (997.4 ft) tall.
-It is surrounded by six 266.7 m (875 ft) tall masts, placed on a ring with a radius of 556 m around the central tower.
-The remaining six towers of the array are 243.5 m (799 ft) tall, placed on a circle of 935.7 m (3070 ft) around the central tower.
+The extensive antenna system consists of two separate identical specialized umbrella antenna arrays, designated the "north array" and the "south array".
+Each array has a tall metal mast in the center, surrounded by twelve more masts in two concentric rings of six, all supporting a network of horizontal cables.
+The cables are arranged to form six diamond-shaped (rhombic) "panels" radiating from the central tower at angles of 60°, so each array has a snowflake shape when viewed from above.
+Each panel is suspended from four masts: the central one, two in the inner ring, and one in the outer ring.
+The two arrays normally operate together as one antenna, but each is designed to function independently to allow the other one to be shut down for maintenance.

-Each element (“panel”) of the antenna is suspended between the central tower, two towers of the inner ring and one tower of the outer ring.
-The entire array is 6140 ft (1.871 km or 1.16 miles) in diameter.
+The central mast of each array is 997.5 ft tall.
+Six 875 ft tall masts are at a radius of 1825 ft around it.
+The remaining six masts in the array are 799 ft tall, at a radius of 3070 ft from the center.
+Each array's diameter is 6140 ft; the station's transmission wavelength is about 7.76 miles.

-This type of antenna array is termed a trideco or umbrella antenna, a type of antenna which can radiate power efficiently at the low 24 kHz frequency used.
-It functions as a capacitively top-loaded electrically short monopole antenna.
-Vertical wires at the central mast of the antenna radiate the VLF radio waves, while the suspended horizontal cable array functions as a large capacitor, increasing the efficiency of the vertical radiators.
-At the base of each mast is a star-shaped network of cables suspended a few feet above the ground, extending out hundreds of feet, termed a counterpoise, which serves as the bottom plate of the "capacitor".
+This type of antenna is called a trideco antenna.
+It functions as a capacitively top-loaded electrically short monopole.
+Vertical wires surrounding each central mast radiate the VLF radio waves, while the array of suspended horizontal cables functions as a large capacitor, increasing the efficiency of the vertical radiators.
+Under the antenna is a huge earthing system consisting of a radial network of cables buried in the ground, that serves as the bottom plate of the "capacitor".

-The climate in Maine results in severe icing of the antenna wires during the winter, resulting in unacceptably large loads on the supporting structures.
-Therefore, the antennas have a deicing system which runs large 60 Hz electric currents through the wires, heating them, to melt the ice.
-The power required for deicing is 3 MW, higher than the transmitter output power.
-An antenna array cannot transmit while it is being deiced, and one reason for having two arrays was to allow one array to be deiced while the other provides crucial uninterrupted transmission capability.
-Repairs and adjustments to an array can also be made without interrupting transmission.
+The climate in Maine results in severe icing of the antenna wires during the winter; the antenna structures cannot support the large increase in weight that this causes.
+Therefore, the antenna cables are connected to a deicing system.
+When in use, it heats the wires by running a 60 Hz electric current through them.
+The power required to deice one array within a reasonable time is 3 MW or more – considerably higher than the transmitter output power.
+An antenna array cannot transmit while it is being deiced, and one reason for having two arrays is to allow one array to be deiced while transmission continues uninterrupted on the other one.